Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Multisymplectic Description of a General Tensor Field

 where $a^2$ and $b^2$ are appropriate proportionality constants satisfying that $b^{2}/a^{2}=\kappa^{2}$, with $\kappa$ a parameter having dimensions of inverse length.
-Then, based on Bergmann's proposal for the scalar field and on the form of the interaction between point charged particles and the electromagnetic field \cite{OB1956,WT1961}, we propose for the tensor interaction Lagrangian density that
+Moreover, based on Bergmann's proposal for the scalar field \cite{OB1956} and the form of the interaction between charged point particles and the electromagnetic field, we propose for the tensor interaction Lagrangian density that

 where we have introduced $g_{j}$, $\tau_{j}$, and $u_{j\mu}$ as the coupling factor with the field, the proper time, and the position of the $j$-th point particle, respectively.